tardate/LittleArduinoProjects/Girabot/README.md

 * I've connected a 9V 1A power supply in place of the battery (because I'd run all my batteries dry at the time of filming)
 * I strapped on an Arduino Uno instead of the Nano as described elsewhere, because the Nano wasn't available at the time
+* I still haven't got the "walking" right.
+But it tries!

 ### Benchtest Walkthrough